1.0 In relativity, time is a dimension

 Stoneclock.

-animal present to compare before against after.
-Without memory, every atom in the entire Universe
+some kind of animal present to compare before against after.
+Without memory, every atom in the entire Universe merely has

 “ As three-dimensional beings, we perceive time only as a result of memory…